 Topics will include:

-- Learn how to identify potential legal concerns before they become actual problems
+- Participants will learn how to identify potential legal concerns before they become actual problems.

 About the Speakers